Child-Parent Psychotherapy (CPP)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The study analyzed data from a previous study done by Lieberman et al. (2005).
-The purpose of the study was to test the efficacy of Child Parent Psychotherapy (CPP).
-Participants were randomly assigned to either the CPP treatment group or to a comparison group.
+The study used the same sample as Lieberman et al. (2005).
+The purpose of the study was to reanalyze data from a randomized controlled trial to examine whether Child–Parent Psychotherapy (CPP) is efficacious for children who experienced multiple traumatic and stressful life events (TSEs).
+Participants were randomly assigned to either the CPP treatment group or to a comparison group receiving case management and referral to individual treatment in the community for mother and child.
+Children with 4 or more TSEs were assigned to the high risk group; children with fewer than 4 TSEs were assigned to the low risk group.
 Measures utilized include the Child's Exposure to Community Violence: Parent Report Version, the Child Behavior Checklist (CBCL), the Semistructured Interview for Diagnostic Classification DC: 0-3 for Clinicians, the Life Stressor Checklist, the Clinician Administered PTSD Scale, and the Symptoms Checklist-90.
-Traumatic and stressful events (TSEs) were calculated through acestudy.org.
-Results indicate that the CPP group children exposed to 4+ TSEs showed a significant improvement on posttraumatic stress disorder (PTSD) and depression symptoms and behavior problems at the conclusion of the study, while comparison group children did not.
-Children with exposure to fewer TSEs also showed significant improvement.
-Mothers in the CPP group showed significant reductions in avoidant symptoms and there was a moderate effect on general distress and PTSD symptoms.
+TSEs were calculated through acestudy.org.
+Results indicate that for children in the 4 or more risk group, those who received CPP showed significantly greater improvements in PTSD and depression symptoms, PTSD diagnosis, number of cooccurring diagnoses, and behavior problems compared to those in the comparison group.
+CPP children with less than 4 TSEs showed greater improvements in symptoms of PTSD than those in the comparison group.
+Mothers of children with 4 or more TSEs in the CPP group showed greater reductions in symptoms of PTSD and depression than those randomized to the comparison condition.
+Analyses of 6-month follow-up data suggest improvements were maintained for the high risk group.
 Limitations include a small sample, reliance on maternal report, and dichotomizing children into only two TSE risk groups.

 Length of controlled postintervention follow-up: 6 months.